Comfort Inn & Suites

 First Baptist Church (FBC) is located at 2201 Broadway and is a close neighbor of the First Christian Church.
 The church has an expansive structure which houses a wonderful chapel which is furnished with elegant wooden pews; hues of white dominate the chapel and through the stained-glass windows, sunlight flows in abundantly.
 Their chapel is also used as an entertainment venue for local events which are specially music centered.
 Prayer rooms can accommodate an impressive number of worshipers, where groups and Bible studies take place.
 The church is also instrumental in bringing about community development through events like picnics, sports, plays, recitals etc.

 The city of Lubbock has four public libraries, and the Mahon Library located in the downtown area is the main library for all the branches.
 With the longest and most convenient hours of all the libraries, it is a good bet for a place to go if you need information, a newspaper, or a book to read.
 With programs and classes going on year round, or just looking for a place to surf the web, the public library is a handy and convenient resource for residents and locals alike.

-Life in America may have been radically different if all the soldiers had not fought for the rights of citizens.
-Lubbock has honored these people by creating the Lubbock Area Veterans Memorial.
-Three different sections of the memorial honor those have been killed in the wars since World War I, another is for those who served in the Armed Forces, and the final section is for members of the community to show support.
+Lubbock has honored the veterans of America's military by creating the Lubbock Area Veterans Memorial.
+The different sections of the memorial honor those have been killed in the wars since World War I and those who served in the Armed Forces, as well as a section for members of the community to show support.
 The rounded structure features bricks, flags, and greenery.
-A touching tribute to those who have sacrificed so much, the Memorial is located inside Huneke Park.
+A touching tribute to those who have sacrificed so much, the memorial is located inside Huneke Park.